-In our case, retargeting our website visitors with Facebook Custom Audience targeting got us conversions for over 500% lower costs, compared to our other Facebook campaigns.
+In our case, retargeting website visitors with Facebook Custom Audience targeting got us conversions for over 500% lower costs compared to our other Facebook campaigns.

-As soon as someone visited AdEspresso’s website, they entered the campaign, and began seeing ads for various eBooks.
+As soon as someone visited AdEspresso’s website, they entered the campaign and started seeing ads for various eBooks.
 The goal of the campaign?

-To get people’s contact information in exchange for the eBook and enter them into a lead nurturing cycle.
+To get people’s contact information in exchange for the eBook and funnel them into a lead nurturing cycle.

 As you can see, the average cost-per-lead was around $4.
 To be exact, the average cost-per-lead across all their Facebook retargeting ads was $3.48.